 The word “golden” clearly refers to the fur color, but there are also cream colored dogs.
 “Retriever” was already explained above.
 The Labrador Retriever also carries the name “retriever” for the same reason.

 Golden Retrievers are almost white as puppies.
-They get their creamy to golden fur from the age of around 2.
+They get their creamy to golden fur from the age of around when they are two years old.
 You can usually tell from their ears what color they will eventually be.

 Australian Golden Retriever Charlie cracked the official Guinness World Record in October 2012 for the loudest dog bark - it was 113.1 decibels.
 That’s about as loud as a drum kit or a chainsaw.
 At 120 decibels, your ears start to hurt.
 Female Golden Retriever Augie holds a fun world record.
 In July 2003, she held five tennis balls in her mouth at the same time.